Introduction

 Now you should be able to use Komodo from the command line with the komodo command.

-Alternatively, you can try Komodo by running cargo run in the komodo/core directory.
+Alternatively, you can try Komodo by running cargo run --all-features in the komodo/core directory.

 Using Komodo